hphelion/documentation/index.md

 ## REST API information ## {#API}

 For detailed REST API information, dig into [those links above](#Services).
-In order to interact with the services, you'll need [your API Keys](https://account.hpcloud.com/account/api_keys).
+In order to interact with the services, you'll need your API Keys.
+In the upper-right hand corner of the console, click your account menuand select *Manage Access Keys*.

 ## Language bindings ## {#Bindings}